aaditya3/pier2/README.md

 - The code is overly verbose in some areas (especially in the test suite) but also in some parts of the codebase.
 A few attempts have been made to use decorators and util functions to clean it up but more needs to be done.
 - I am obviously not happy with some parts of the codebase but given the time/effort trade-off, this is the current state.
 - You will see some FIXME comments through the code.
-- The tests use an in memory SQLite DB by default and the run command below uses the `config.yaml` file which creates a file based SQLite DB.
+- The tests use an in memory SQLite DB by default and the `run_server.sh` command below uses the `config.yaml` file which creates a file based SQLite DB.
   - It goes without saying that MySQL or Postgres (or any other production grade RDBMS system) would be obvious first choices.

+There is no CLI/script but there is a test suite that generates random orders, addresses, customers etc. populates the database and then runs the queries requested.
+The results of these queries are then compared against pure pandas queries that impoersonate those through SQL to check and validate the results.

 ## Software Requirements